LBC-LNBio/pyKVFinder/README.rst

 :Note:
   If any of the detection parameters (``step``, ``probe_in``, ``probe_out``, ``removal_distance``, ``volume_cutoff``, ``surface``) are not defined, the function automatically sets them to the default value.
 So, you can call the function by ``pyKVFinder.detect(nx, ny, nz, xyzr, vertices, sincos, box_adjustment=True)``.

-For more details on all these functions, please refer to the `API Reference <https://github.com/LBC-LNBio/pyKVFinder#api-reference>`_.
+For more details on these functions, please refer to the `API Reference <https://github.com/LBC-LNBio/pyKVFinder#api-reference>`_.

 API Reference
 #############